 Once the plant is several years old, it is a good idea to dig it up and divide it.
 This will provide you with another plant and keep the center from dying out.
 Divide and re-plant in the spring just before new growth begins to show.
 Some gardeners cut back the foliage in late winter to early spring as part of porcupine grass care.
 This is not strictly necessary but is aesthetically more pleasing than new green growth poking through old brown growth.

-Porcupine grass is an excellent addition to the landscape and bestows elegance and year around beauty.
+Porcupine grass is an excellent addition to the landscape and bestows elegance and year-round beauty.